 An example of a balanced scorecard for the IAF can be seen in the framework below.
-We examplified the first component more elaborate than the other components of each pillar, but the exact (number of) KPIs and targets for your IAF depend on the desired state as derived from the strategy document.
+We exemplified the first component for each pillar, but the exact (number of) KPIs and targets for your IAF depend on the desired state as derived from the strategy document.
 We believe these targets should be based upon the ambition and not take into account the current maturity level of the IAF.

-The balanced scorecard elements should be defined in consultation with senior management and the audit committee, relevant to the efficient and effective performance of internal audit.
-Metrics currently defined by internal audit, and used to manage internal audit activities, can serve as a starting point for developing the balanced scorecard.
+The balanced scorecard elements should be defined in consultation with senior management and the Audit Committee, relevant to the efficient and effective performance of Internal Audit.
+Metrics currently defined by Internal Audit, and used to manage Internal Audit activities, can serve as a starting point for developing the balanced scorecard.

-The results of the performance measurements from the balanced scorecard should be included as a component of the periodic reporting process to the audit committee.
+The results of the performance measurements from the balanced scorecard should be included as a component of the periodic reporting process to the Audit Committee.